 If you continue on – past the royal palaces such as Amalienborg where the Danish royal family currently lives – and on to Amaliehaven, the waterfront park offers stunning views of the singular new opera house.
 Designed by Hennning Larsen, it’s one of the most modern opera houses in the world.

 Find your way back to Bredgade to continue your design journey upwards – on to the Design Museum and even further, to the pentagram-shaped citadel Kastellet.
 Nearby, there’s the famous statue by Edvard Eriksen, of the Little Mermaid.

-Returning homewards to Sanders, still on Bredgade, pass by Gallery Christoffer Egelund (Bredgade 75) for cutting-edge contemporary art from Scandinavia and beyond, Else Schneider (Bredgade 73) for vintage brooches and earrings, LARMgalleri (Bredgade 73) for conceptual contemporary art from outside as well as inside Europe, and Bredgade Kunsthandel – Copenhagen’s oldest art dealer.
+Still on Bredgade, pass by Gallery Christoffer Egelund (Bredgade 75) for cutting-edge contemporary art from Scandinavia and beyond, Else Schneider (Bredgade 73) for vintage brooches and earrings, LARMgalleri (Bredgade 73) for conceptual contemporary art from outside as well as inside Europe, and Bredgade Kunsthandel – Copenhagen’s oldest art dealer.

 But don’t leave the small jewellery shop by Rebekka Notkin (Bredgade 25), just next door, by the wayside: she won ELLE’s best jewellery award in 2017 with her exclusive bespoke pieces that have natural curves as their trademark.
 Just another reason to explore every inch of Bredgade.